strang3nt/Telegraft/docs/report/outline.md

 Paxos is followed more than 20 years later by Raft, which aims at solving the problems listed above:

-- there shouldn't be room for interpretation, in fact where needed [Raft paper](https://raft.github.io/raft.pdf) is very meticulous, of course implementors add their own flavour, but the core of the protocol is clearly defined
+- there shouldn't be room for interpretation, in fact where needed [Raft paper](https://raft.github.io/raft.pdf) is
+- very meticulous, of course implementors add their own flavour, but the core of the protocol is clearly defined
 - it tries to be easy to learn and to understand (and the paper tries to show it).

 Telegraft in order to be replicated needs consensus, in fact it implements Raft.

-## Purpose (technical and scientific expectations)
+[//]: # (purpose and aspects to be investigated)

 The purpose of this POC and what I am interested in is if the Raft protocol can be implemented using the [actor model](https://en.wikipedia.org/wiki/Actor_model):